Have a question for us? Here are answers to questions we get a lot. If you have others, reach out!

 Solar panels absorb the sun's energy throughout the day and convert it into direct current (DC) electricity.
-Businesses run on alternating current (AC) electricity, so the DC electricity is then passed through an inverter to convert it to usable AC electricity.
+The DC electricity is passed through inverters to convert it to the AC electricity business’s use.
 At that point, you either use the electricity at your business or send it back to the electric grid.
-The amount of power your solar energy system can generate is dependent on sunlight.
-As a result, your solar panels will produce slightly less energy when the weather is cloudy, and no energy at night.
+The amount of power your solar energy system generates is dependent on the sunlight it captures each day.
+As a result, your solar panels will produce less energy when the weather is cloudy, and no solar energy at night.

 Net-metering is a billing mechanism that credits system owners for making excess electricity they add to the grid.
 The excess energy credits can be used to offset future bills.
 With net metering, the business is billed only for the net energy used each month.
 Net energy is the difference between the energy produced by the solar power system and the energy consumed by the business over the monthly billing period.
 Net metering policies ensure that your business receives the most value for the electricity that your solar system produces.

 In every commercial solar installation process, the evaluation of the roof condition is of utmost importance to the success of a project.
 If the roof is in disrepair, we can help you explore how the cost savings of solar energy can offset the costs of a new roof or roof repairs.
 We will help you co-ordinate a professional assessment by a professional roofing contractor to determine the feasibility of a solar project.